Doom Eternal: Downloadable content

 Before the game's release, it was announced that two campaign add-ons were planned to be released during the first year after launch.
 Access to these expansions is included with the purchase of the game's Deluxe Edition.

 On May 8, 2020, two screenshots were published in the game's Twitter account, teasing scenes from the upcoming first story DLC.
 On August 7, 2020, a teaser trailer for the first part of the campaign DLC was released.
 In the teaser, the name of the DLC, to be released in two parts, was revealed to be The Ancient Gods and a date was set for a full trailer for Part One to be released on August 27, 2020, during the first night of Gamescom.
 In said trailer, the release date for the first expansion was revealed as October 20, 2020.
 The Ancient Gods: Part One continues the story shortly after the events of the main campaign.
-Although the Doom Slayer was able to save Earth from the demonic invasion, his victory did not come without cost.
-Hell's invasion of Urdak has caused an imbalance of power that requires the true ruler of the universe to set things right.
-The Doom Slayer is recruited to help retake Urdak from demon control.
 The Ancient Gods is a standalone expansion, not requiring the base game to play.

 On March 7, 2021, it was announced that a teaser trailer for the Ancient Gods: Part Two DLC would be released on March 15.
-The teaser in turn announced a full trailer for release two days later on March 17, which announced the expansion's release on the March 18.
+Similar to Part One, it is a standalone expansion.
+The teaser in turn announced a full trailer for release two days later on March 17, which announced the expansion's release on March 18.